Action Languages Based Actual Causality for Computational Ethics: a Sound and Complete Implementation in ASP: Conclusion

 \section{Conclusion}

-The contribution of this paper is double.
-First, we link automated planning and causality by continuing the momentum established by recent papers \citep{batusov_situation_2018,berreby_event-based_2018} of proposing an action languages suitable definition of actual causality.
+In this paper we present a dual contribution.
+First, we strengthen the link built in \citep{sarmiento_action_2022-1} between automated planning and causality by proposing a complete and sound translation into logic programming from an actual causation definition suitable for action languages.
 Second, we link computational ethics and causality by showing the necessity of a mechanism allowing to establish complex causal relations in the simulation of ethical reasoning---a practice that is still rare in the domain---and by proposing such a mechanism.
-Through our actual causation definition proposal we address two of what we consider the main remaining limitations of the linking automated planning and causality venture.
+Based on the actual causation definition we established, we ensured that our resulting program addresses two of what we consider the main remaining limitations of the linking automated planning and causality venture.
 First, not to yield into the easy confusion between responsibility and causality, our proposal is suitable for a factual and independent of policy choices causal inquiry.
-Second, not to disregard the much debated cases of overdetermination, our proposal is based on an action language semantics allowing concurrency of events.
-By taking as a basis Wright's NESS test we are able to manage these cases satisfactorily.
-To the best of our knowledge, no other action languages suitable definition of actual causality has been able to handle those complex cases, yet essential.
-Our approach thus allows to handle complex cases of causality in decision making applications.
-Integrating this approach into an ethical decision making framework allows us by the same occasion to contribute to the progress of computational ethics by enabling us to deal with situations that were previously out of reach.
+Second, not to disregard the much debated cases of overdetermination, our proposal is based on an action language semantics allowing event concurrency.
+By taking as a basis Wright's NESS test we are able to satisfactorily manage these cases.
+To the best of our knowledge, no other actual causality logic programming has been able to handle those complex cases, albeit essential.
+Our approach thus enables handling complex cases of causality in decision-making applications.
+Integrating this approach into an ethical decision-making framework allows us by the same occasion to contribute to the progress of computational ethics by enabling us to deal with situations that were previously out of reach.